FZJ-IEK3-VSA/RESKit/README.md

 <a href="https://www.fz-juelich.de/en/ice/ice-2"><img src="https://github.com/FZJ-IEK3-VSA/README_assets/blob/main/JSA-Header.svg?raw=True" alt="Jülich Systems Analysis Logo" width="300px"></a>
 </p>

 RESKit aids with the broad-scale simulation of renewable energy systems, primarily for the purpose of input generation to Energy System Design Models.
-Simulation tools currently exist for onshore and offshore wind turbines, as well as for solar photovoltaic (PV) systems and concentrated solar power (CSP), in addtion to general weather-data manipulation tools.
+Simulation tools currently exist for onshore and offshore wind turbines, as well as for solar photovoltaic (PV) systems and concentrated solar power (CSP), in addition to general weather-data manipulation tools.
 Simulations are performed in the context of singular units, however high computational performance is nevertheless maintained.
 As a result, this tool allows for the simulation of millions of individual turbines and PV/CSP systems in a matter of minutes depending on the hardware.

 ## Features